-Why it's a must: One of the best hot springs in the state for families and the world's largest outdoor mineral hot springs pool, Glenwood's half-million gallons give everyone room to roam, soak and play in Glenwood Springs.
+Why it's a must: One of the best hot springs in the state for families and the world's largest outdoor mineral hot springs pool, Glenwood's 3.5-million gallons give everyone room to roam, soak and play in Glenwood Springs.
 An on-site lodge, spa and grill ensure you never have to leave — and if you get too steamy in the pool, partake in the Nordic tradition of leaping out of the pool for a roll around the snow deck and a quick chill!

 Why it’s a must: This luxurious mountain resort in Nathrop boasts numerous geothermal hot springs, and its proximity to Monarch and Ski Cooper ski resorts makes it an ideal place to unwind after a long day of hitting the slopes.